iande/code_bucket/README.md

 * infinite_enumeration.rb (and generators.rb)
 * infseq.rb
-* numfilter.rb
+* numfilter.rb (and everything in infseq/ directory)

 So far, numfilter.rb is my favored implementation.
+And this feeling is only getting stronger.

 ## Legal Jazz